Frequently Asked Fall Fest Questions

 Are dogs allowed on the farm?

-For everyone’s comfort and safety, please leave pets at home.
+No. For everyone’s comfort and safety, please leave pets at home.
 Handicap assistive pets are always permitted.

-Do you ever close?
+Do you ever close for bad weather?

 Safety of our staff and customers is of the highest priority here at the farm.
 We do our best to stay open during advertised hours but sometimes mother nature does not cooperate with us.
 When considering closing, we look at road conditions, temperature and the level of mud on the property.
 Please keep in mind that on a day following a storm it may be warm and dry on the paved roads but very muddy on the farm.
 Our parking lot, main yard and all wagon trails are dirt and/or gravel.
 Sometimes it is not safe to run our wagons in the mud and we may choose to close part or all of the farm’s activities until conditions improve.
-We will post any closures on our website, facebook page and twitter account as soon as any closure is determined.
+We will post any closures on our website and facebook page as soon as any closure is determined.

 Please let us know your questions or comments about our farm by contacting us.